nodejh/hugo-theme-mini/README.md

 ## Disqus

 This theme features a comment system powered by Disqus.
 Just add your Disqus-shortname to the [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml) and set `enableDisqus = true`, then let readers respond to your blog posts.

-## Duoshuo

-This theme features a comment system powered by Duoshuo too.
-Duoshuo is mainly provide for Chinese users.
-Just add your Duoshuo-shortname to the [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml) and set `enableDuoshuo = true`.

-## Disable Comment

-Just set both `enableDisqus = false` and `enableDuoshuo = false` if you want to disable comment.

-## Google Analytics

-This theme use Google Analytics by default.
-If you want to disable Google Analytics, just set `enableGoogleAnalytics = false` in [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml).

-## Baidu Tongji

-This theme alse features Baidu Tongji for Chinese users.
-To use Baidu Tongji you should set `enableBaiduAnalytics = true` and set `baiduAnalytics` to your  `Baidu Tongji Code` which looks like `39843ea392201290bd6f76173d2e0000` in  [`config.toml`](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/exampleSite/config.toml).

 ## Social link icons